 Some people prefer to judge intensity by signs such as how hard they breathe (by means of a talk test), or noticing how much they perspire.
-Unfortunately, both methods are at best an indirect means of gauging true aerobic intensity levels.
+Unfortunately, neither method is the best means of gauging true aerobic intensity levels.
 A more accurate way to determine the intensity of aerobic exercise is to measure the pulse.
 This is because a person’s pulse is a reflection of how hard his or her heart is working.
-The heart level, in turn, determines oxygen uptake level: The higher the level, the greater the oxygen uptake.
+The heart rate, in turn, determines oxygen uptake level: The higher the level, the greater the oxygen uptake.

 There are two main ways in which someone can take his or her own pulse: using the fingers placed over a pulse point and counting, or using an electronic device to do most of the work.

 Using the manual method employs a combination of tactile sensation and some basic math to arrive at an approximate measurement of the pulse: Once your fingers find a pulse, count the number of beats you feel within the span of a single minute.
-It’s possible to estimate the per minute rate by counting for 10 seconds and multiplying this figure by 6, or count over 15 seconds and multiplying by 4, or over 30 seconds and doubling the result.
+It’s possible to estimate the per-minute rate by counting for 10 seconds and multiplying this figure by 6, (or by counting over 15 seconds and multiplying by 4, or over 30 seconds and doubling the result).

 A pulse can be noticed anywhere an artery is near the surface of the body, but the two points most commonly used to take the pulse are on the neck and on the wrist.

-- Carotid Pulse (neck) – To take your heart rate at the neck, place your index and middle fingers on either side of the neck (being careful not to press too hard) at about the same level as the Adam’s apple, and then count the number of beats for a minute.
-Several methods can be used.
+- Carotid Pulse (neck) – To take the heart rate at the neck, place your index and middle fingers on either side of the neck (being careful not to press too hard) at about the same level as the Adam’s apple, and then count the number of beats for a minute.
 Putting too much pressure on the carotid artery slows the heart rate almost instantly, resulting in an inaccurate measurement.

-- Radial Pulse (wrist) – Another manual pulse-taking method involves the wrist.
-This method uses the radial artery at the base of the wrist.
+- Radial Pulse (wrist) – This method uses the radial artery at the base of the wrist.
 Place your index and middle fingers together on the other wrist, about 1/2 inch on the inside of the joint in line with the index finger.
-Use your index and middle fingers (not the thumb—it is supplied with its own artery), and then count the number of beats in a 6-second span, multiplying the result by a factor of 10.
+Use your index and middle fingers (not the thumb—it is supplied with its own artery), and then count the number of beats in your chosen timeframe.

-Ultimately, both methods involve the use of technology – a watch or clock should be used for an objective and accurate measure of time.
+Ultimately, both methods involve the use of technology – a watch or clock needs tp be used for an objective and accurate measure of time.